k11n/konstellation/website/docs/apps/develop.md

 ## Inspecting the container

-You can get shell access to any instances of your app with `kon app shell <yourapp>`.
+You can get shell access to any instances of an app with `kon app shell <yourapp>`.

 In order for this to work, you need to have a shell installed on the docker image.
 By default Konstellation will launch `/bin/sh`.
 To override the shell, run `kon app shell --shell <path-to-shell> <yourapp>`